This Easy Chicken Burrito Recipe is made with delicious shredded chicken and all your favourite burrito toppings. It's freezer-friendly, too!

 Pulled chicken

-- Chicken breasts – you could also try using boneless skinless chicken thighs, but chicken breasts generally work better for pulled chicken.
+- Chicken breasts – chicken thighs would work, but breasts are better for pulled chicken.

 - Olive oil – or another neutral cooking oil like avocado or canola oil.